Training Programs & Resources

 SEXUAL HARASSMENT PREVENTION

-The Sexual Harassment Officer, in conjunction with other individuals and departments throughout the campus and at the Medical Center, provides training and workshops for faculty, staff, and students regarding sexual harassment.
-Topics for discussion include policies and laws regarding sexual harassment, examples of harassment, liability for harassment, effects of harassment, resources for resolving complaints, protections for complainants, protections for individuals accused of sexual harassment, and First Amendment/academic freedom issues.
+The Sexual Harassment Officer and OEOD staff provide sexual harassment prevention workshops throughout the campus and the Medical Center for faculty, staff, and students.
+Topics for discussion include policies and laws regarding sexual harassment and sex offenses, examples of harassment and sex offenses, liability for such conduct, effects of harassment and sexual violence, reporting requirements, resources for parties involved, protections for complainants, witnesses, and individuals accused of sexual harassment and/or sexual violence, and First Amendment/academic freedom issues.
 For more information on workshop options, go to www.oeod.uci.edu/sho.